Prince alwaleed talal saud. Palaces in the sky, on the sea and on the earth. “They put personal interests above public interests”

 Donya-e Eqtesad 11/11/2017

-Rumors began to surface of ill-treatment and even torture at the Ritz-Carlton, which quickly made it to the Daily Mail Online and regional media.
-So when at the end of January, still in the hotel, the prince appeared in a smartphone video, exhausted and tired after two and a half months of imprisonment, speculation only intensified.
-He declared that he was being treated decently, but no one believed this.
-(More recently, The New York Times, citing anonymous sources, reported that some detainees were physically abused and otherwise forced to confess, and one of the military officers in custody died with all signs of a severe beating.)
+Rumors began to emerge about ill-treatment and even torture at the Ritz-Carlton, which immediately made it to the pages of the Daily Mail Online and regional media.
+Therefore, when at the end of January the prince, still at the hotel, appeared in a certain video shot on a smartphone, exhausted and tired after two and a half months in prison, speculation only intensified.
+He said that he was being treated decently, but no one believed it.
+(Most recently, the New York Times, citing anonymous sources, reported that some detainees were physically abused and otherwise coerced into confessing, and one military officer in custody died with all the signs of a severe beating).

-Since his release, Al-Waleed has put on some weight and seems to me as energetic, lively and busy as ever.
+Since his release, Al-Waleed had gained a little weight and seemed more energetic, lively, and busy than ever.
 But from the conversation it becomes clear that he is trying his best to cope with what happened.
-Even if he is innocent - and he insists he is - the government has placed him on the same footing as a group of swindlers.
-And any complaint can cause anger, which he already directly encountered.
+Even if he is innocent—and he insists he is—the government has placed him in the same conditions as a group of crooks.
+And any complaint could cause anger, which he already faced directly.

-We conducted the interview at a makeshift site in Al-Waleed's apartment on the 67th floor of the Kingdom skyscraper in Riyadh.
-As I went inside, I thought about how open he could be with me.
+We conducted the interview on a makeshift set in Al-Walid's apartment on the 67th floor of the Kingdom skyscraper in Riyadh.
+As I walked in, I thought about how frank he could be with me.
 Will he talk about his life at the Ritz-Carlton?
 Does the fact acknowledge any harm done to him?
-Did he have to make a deal with the devil to get his release?
-Can you trust his words?
+Did he have to make a deal with the devil to achieve his release?
+Can his words be trusted?
 What if the government threatened him?
-Can I talk about it?
+Will I be able to talk about this?

-Below are excerpts from our conversation, which had to be slightly edited for clarity.
+Below are excerpts from our conversation, which have had to be slightly edited for clarity.

 Let's start with the obvious: why?

-Al-Waleed's detention was mysterious compared to the rest.
-Of all the arrested princes, he is the only one who has never served in the government of Saudi Arabia, where "kickbacks" are considered commonplace.
-And unlike other businessmen, he was not a government contractor, and therefore he could not overestimate tariffs.
-He made most of his wealth transparently in real estate and as an investor in the open markets.
+Al-Waleed's detention was mysterious compared to the others.
+Of all the arrested princes, he is the only one who never served in the government of Saudi Arabia, where kickbacks are considered commonplace.
+And unlike other businessmen, he was not a government contractor, and therefore could not inflate tariffs.
+He acquired most of his wealth transparently through real estate and as an investor in the public markets.

-Eric Shatzker: First question: why were you arrested?
+Eric Schatzker: First question: why were you arrested?

-Prince Al Waleed: I wouldn't use that word because we were first invited to the palace and then asked to drive to the Ritz-Carlton.
+Prince Alwaleed: I wouldn't use that word because we were first invited to the palace and then asked to go to the Ritz-Carlton.
 Everything was done with honor and dignity, and in relation to everyone, not just me.

-Does this mean that the word "arrest" is fair to use only in relation to those who committed a crime and pleaded guilty?
+So, is it fair to use the word “arrest” only in relation to those who committed a crime and admitted guilt?

 Exactly.
-And reached an agreement with the government.
-But in my case, as you know, the situation is quite different.
+And he reached an agreement with the government.
+But in my case, as you know, the situation is completely different.

 So there were no charges?
 Have you been accused of anything at all?

 There were no charges.
-Because I have a fiduciary responsibility to my shareholders in Kingdom Holding, my friends in Saudi Arabia and the entire global community, and in view of our worldwide investments, it is very important to be free of both blame and guilt.
+Because I have a fiduciary responsibility to my shareholders in Kingdom Holding, my friends in Saudi Arabia and the entire global community, and in view of our widespread international investments, it is very important to state the absence of both blame and blame.

-You dubbed your ordeals a misunderstanding.
+You have dubbed your ordeals a misunderstanding.
 What was it connected with?

-I say "misunderstanding" because I don't think I should have been there.
-Now that everything is behind me, I would say that all suspicions have been removed from me.
-However, I must say that we have indeed reached a full understanding with the government.
+I say “misunderstanding” because I think I shouldn’t have been there.
+Now that everything is over, I would say that all suspicions have been cleared from me.
+However, I must say that we have indeed reached full understanding with the government.

 What does it mean?

-This is confidential information and I can't talk about it.
+This is confidential information and I cannot talk about it.
 But there is an understanding between me and the Kingdom of Saudi Arabia.

 Not necessary.
-Again, I can not expand on this, because the information is secret and concerns only me and the government.
-But be sure: it does not constrain me in any way.
+Again, I cannot expand on this, since the information is secret and concerns only me and the government.
+But rest assured: this does not constrain me in any way.

 What did the government want from you?

-I will not go into the details of the discussions that took place between me and government officials.
+I will not go into details of the discussions that took place between myself and the government representatives.

 They must have wanted something.